 *Biosphere: The total of living things on Earth and the areas they inhabit

 Ecology alone is a large discipline as it covers all organisms on Earth.
-Back at the beginning, the focus of the first ecologists was only on either plant and animal.
+Back in the beginning, the focus of the first ecologists was only on plants and animals.
 Where plant ecology studies the distribution and abundance of plants.
-The effects of environmental factors upon the abundance of plants, and the interactions among and between plants and other organisms.
-And Animal ecology concerns the relationships of individuals to their environments.
+The effects of environmental factors on the abundance of plants, and the interactions among and between plants and other organisms.
+Animal ecology concerns the relationships of individuals to their environments.
 Including physical factors and other organisms, the consequences of these relationships for evolution, population growth, regulation and interactions between.

 But later on, due to newly discovered knowledge and the advancement of technology, this division was no longer used.
 Instead, the study of ecology was divided into two new major subdivisions: autecology and synecology.
 On one hand, autecology deals with the study of ecology and ecosystems in single species up to the population level.
 On the other hand, synecology focuses on a larger level as it examines ecology at communities on spatial and temporal levels.

 Temporal scale is habitat lifespan relative to the generation time of the organism, and spatial scale is the distance between habitat patches relative to the spreading distance of the organism.

 On a large scale